jmedsan/code-reference-copier/README.md

 # Code Reference Copier

 Copy file references with line ranges using the standard CLI format.
-Auto-paste to terminal applications on Linux.
+Auto-paste to terminal applications on Linux, macOS, and Windows.

 ## Features